paygaphack/mentors-repo/news-api/README.md

 ## Introduction

-In this section of the GenderPayGapHack, we explore the media coverage of gender paygap.
+In this section of the GenderPayGapHack, we explore the media coverage of gender pay gap.

 [News API](https://newsapi.org/) is an amazing source of information as it provides a single API that exposes breaking news headlines and older articles from over 3,000 news sources and blogs!

-You can sign up to a free developer plan which allows 1,000 requets per day (with a limit of 250 requests per every 6 hours).
-This should be more than enough for the day of the hack.
-However, please be aware that it is possible to accidentally exceed the limit, e.g. by entering an infinite loop whilst making batch requests.
+You can [sign up here](https://newsapi.org/account) to a free developer plan which allows you to make 1,000 requets per day (with a limit of 250 requests per every 6 hours).
+This should be more than enough for you to play around on the day of the hack.
+However, please be aware that it _is_ possible to accidentally exceed the limit, e.g. by entering an infinite loop whilst making batch requests.

 ## Instructions